Merhbene/holbertonschool-machine_learning/unsupervised_learning/0x00-dimensionality_reduction/README.md

 ## Dimensionality reduction with t-SNE algorithm:
-We can see pretty good clusters
+We can see pretty good clusters.
 ![image](https://user-images.githubusercontent.com/49324230/139650063-75fde03c-d6cb-41a7-8fc8-200cb854e22a.png)